Mega Millions jackpot hits $1.6B, thanks to worsening odds

 GIVEN THE AWFUL ODDS, AM I A SUCKER TO PLAY?

-You’re not being rational if you think you have a good chance of winning the jackpot, whether it’s with one ticket or 100.
 The probabilities are overwhelmingly not in your favour.
+Mathematically, you’re not being rational if you think you have a chance of winning the jackpot, whether it’s with one ticket or 100 tickets.

-How bad are they?
+How bad are the odds?
 Cornelius Nelan, a math professor at Quinnipiac University in Connecticut, notes the odds are about the same as rolling a die and getting a one, 11 times in a row.

 Associated Press journalist Teresa Crawford in Chicago contributed to this report.